ryanwilsond/belte/docs/Principles.md

 these optimizations without the input of the developer.

-One design challenge is: should bad statements be added because they are commonly used and people would not appreciate if they are gone?
+One design challenge is: should bad statements be added because they are commonly used and people would not appreciate them if they are gone?
 This is where the choice can be made to either keep on the path of doing it right or aim to make it accepted by the public.
 One of the biggest examples of this is the `goto` statement.
-Goto acts as a harder to read function, or a hack to exit a nested loop.
+Goto acts as a harder-to-read function, or a hack to exit a nested loop.

-\* Except low-level tasks that require maximum efficiency or low-level features, e.g. using assembly language ever.
+\* Except for low-level tasks that require maximum efficiency or low-level features, e.g. using assembly language ever.

 ___